Owner of Napier restaurant Golden Spring fined $30k for treatment of workers

 A Napier restaurant owner has been ordered to pay $30,000 out of her own pocket after two of her migrant employees worked long hours, seven days a week, with no days off.

-The Employment Relations Authority determination comes after an investigation by the Labour Inspectorate found that owner Huichan Xu, as sole trader of Golden Spring Takeaway, breached 10 of its standards.
+The Employment Relations Authority determination comes after an investigation by the Labour Inspectorate found that owner Huichan Xu, a sole trader of Golden Spring Takeaway, breached 10 of its standards.

 She failed to retain copies of the individual employment agreements, failed to keep wage and time records, and failed to keep holiday and leave records as required by law.